Jun-Honda-0326/wan-chance/README.md

 ### Association
 - has_many :posts
 - has_many :comments
+- has_many :messages
-- has_many :messages, dependent: :destory
+- has_many :entries
-- has_many :entries, dependent: :destroy
+- has_many :rooms, through: :entries

 ## postsテーブル
 |Column|Type|Options|